Wangechi Mutu: Exhibitions

+Mutu's first solo exhibition at a major North American museum opened at the Art Gallery of Ontario in March 2010.
 On 21 March 2013, she held her first United States solo exhibition, Wangechi Mutu: A Fantastic Journey at Nasher Museum of Art.
 The exhibition Wangechi Mutu: A Fantastic Journey subsequently traveled to the Brooklyn Museum's Elizabeth A. Sackler Center for Feminist Art in October 2013.